How to rinse the trilaminate drysuit

 Rinse the suit is one of the most important steps to take a diving suit as long as possible.
 Although it is a habit that requires little effort, it is sometimes overlooked.

-First, a diving suit should be rinsed after each use with cold and fresh water both inside and outside to remove the residues of salt, the smell of the lake or the pool chlorine and wipe well inside.
+First, a diving suit should be rinsed after each use with cold and fresh water to remove the residues of salt, the smell of the lake or the pool chlorine.

-It would be wise to wash by soaking diving suit in a tub as soon as finished the dive.
-In the absence of a tub you can use a shower using a not too powerful jet.
+It would be wise to rinse the diving suit as soon as the dive is over.
+You can use a shower with a not too powerful jet.

 To rinse the suit must always proceed from the top to the bottom to slide all the residues that remain in the hidden recesses without.